Cognitive Memory

 Contradiction Detection

-- Identity facts — flagged immediately (critical)
+- Identity facts — flagged immediately (critical): “works at Google” vs “works at Meta”

-- Preferences — resolved naturally in conversation
+- Preferences — resolved naturally in conversation: “prefers VSCode” vs “prefers Neovim”

 - Minor contradictions — keep both, resolve lazily